macvaz/modern-data-stack/README.md

 Since all Spark source base runs on JVM platform, using spark-shell (instead of pyspark) is recommended for troubleshooting installation errors.
 This avoid confusing wrapped Python-style errors of JVM components.

-To start a scala-bases spark shell, just type:
+To test the installation, just start a scala-based spark shell, just type:

 ```bash
 docker-compose exec spark spark-shell
 ```

-Just paste this code in the shell in order to test the connection between Spark and iceberg REST metastore:
+Just past this code in the shell in order to test the connection between Spark and iceberg REST metastore:

 ```scala
 import org.apache.spark.sql.types._